 The Ordinary uses squalane as the base for most of its retinoids.
 What is squalane?
 We’ll need to start with squalene to explain.

-Squalane (with an a) is a hydrogenated derivate of squalene, which is added to skincare products for stability, and makes it is less prone to oxidation than squalene.
-Squalane has become popular in skincare in recent years for its many benefits for the skin including the following.
+Squalane (with an a) is a hydrogenated derivative of squalene.
+It is more stable and less prone to oxidation than squalene.
+Squalane has become popular in skincare in recent years for its many benefits for the skin, including the following.

 - Softens the skin